akikuno/DAJIN/README.md

 #### 2. `design.fasta`

-`design.fasta` is a multi-FASTA file, which contain a WT and target sequence, as well as byproducts.
+`design.fasta` is a multi-FASTA file, which contains a WT and target sequence, as well as byproducts.

 [This](https://github.com/akikuno/DAJIN/blob/master/example/example.fa) is an example file of flox design.
-In the case of flox design, 6 allele types (WT, Target, Left LoxP, Right LoxP, flox deletion, and Inversion) can be produced.
+In flox design, 6 allele types (WT, Target, Left LoxP, Right LoxP, flox deletion, and Inversion) may be produced.
-Besides, DAJIN annotates an allele that are different from these allele types as `abnormal` allele.
+Besides, DAJIN annotates an allele that is different from these allele types as `SV (structural variants)` allele.

 #### 3. `fastq` directory